GameAISchool2018members/A-Game-of-Drones/README.md

 Implementation
 The game was developed in Unity game engine.
 The AI drone was trained using the unity ML-agents and more specifically with Proximal Policy Optimization (PPO) algorithm.

+Contents
+Executable contains the executable file as well as the necessary files for the game to run Project contains the Unity project files

 Execution
-To play the game simply run xxxx.exe
+To play the game simply run GameofDronesFinal.exe under the Executable folder